Emergence of Cooperation in the thermodynamic limit: Abstract

 \section{Abstract}

 Predicting how cooperative behavior arises in the thermodynamic limit is one of the outstanding problems in evolutionary game theory.
 For two player games, cooperation is seldom the Nash equilibrium.
 However, in the thermodynamic limit cooperation is the natural recourse regardless of whether we are dealing with humans or animals.
-In this work we use the analogy with the Ising model to predict how cooperation arises in the thermodynamic limit. \\ \\ {\bf Keywords:} Nash equilibrium; Prisoner's dilemma; game of Chicken; Ising model \\ \\ {\bf PACS numbers:} 02.50.Le; 87.23.Kg; 01.80.+b; 05.50.+q
+In this work, we use the analogy with the Ising model to predict how cooperation arises in the thermodynamic limit.